Ash & Erie is now making jeans for short men (down to a 25″ inseam). Here's what you need to know…

 Here’s the bottom line…

-If you’ve been frustrated with the lack of high quality jeans with shorter inseams out there, you should consider trying on a pair form Ash & Erie or Peter Manning.
+If you’ve been frustrated with the lack of high quality jeans with shorter inseams out there, you should consider trying on a pair from Ash & Erie.

 As always, I’d love to hear your thoughts about and experiences with this brand, so please leave a comment below!